 How have you managed all the travel over the years?

-The opportunity we had to take MyPass and our family to the U.S. in 2019 was amazing.
+The opportunity we had to take MyPass® and our family to the U.S. in 2019 was amazing.
 We went for over three months, and in a way I got to be a child again, spending so much time with the kids.
-I was able to enjoy opening their eyes to a bigger world and see them become confident in challenging situations.
+I was able to enjoy opening their eyes to a bigger world and seeing them become confident in challenging situations.

 Travelling is awesome as it opens my eyes to new sides of life.
-However I find appreciating the everyday of where I am and making that meaningful, more powerful than a trip.
+However, I find appreciating every day where I am is more meaningful and powerful than a trip.

 I’ve really enjoyed sharing the journey with Matt and being a sounding board.
 I guess being a bit of a motivator at the start for him to leave his job and follow his dreams.
-I’ve helped reviewing the plans, refining ideas and deciding together which risks we take.
+I’ve helped review the plans, refine ideas and decide together which risks we take.
 Then I guess there’s helping out the executive team, booking flights and accommodation and holding the keys to the bank account!